desticle/cse15l-lab-reports/LabReport1.md

 Working directory: The working directory is `home`.

-Explanation: This command lists the files in the workspace, which contains only the 'lecture1' directory.
+Explanation: This command lists the files in the workspace, which contains only the `lecture1` directory.
+No error is given.

 > *Directory as an argument*